Switch the Dial to Better Radio Stations

 Wind-up, Solar & Free Radios

-They include phone chargers and flashlights, ideal for when you’re out and about and need to listen to the weather forecast, as well as favourite music.
-One even has a loud siren for emergencies.
+These emergency power radios are American (but sold in the UK so presumably work here).
+They include phone chargers and flashlights, for when you’re out and about and need to listen to the weather forecast, as well as favourite music.
+One has a loud siren for emergencies.

 British Wireless for the Blind offers radios on free loan to those who need them, including one that stores up to 40 stations and can swiftly navigate between DAB and FM stations.

-Simple to use, just switch it on and it will automatically tune in available stations, and adjust the time.
+Simple to use, just switch it on and it will tune in available stations, and adjust the time.
 Then just store your favourites.

 Which Village is The Archers Based On?